Christianity in pre-Islamic Arabia: Other Gulf countries

-Several additional archaeological findings have been made elsewhere in the Gulf countries.
-In Oman, a diocese was established by the name of Bet-Mazunaye in the Synod of 424 under the Bishop John.
+In Oman, a diocese was established by the name of Beth Mazunaye in the Synod of 424 under the Bishop John.
 It was mentioned again at the synods of 544, 576, and 767.
 In the mid-seventh century, the Patriarch of the Church of the East, Isho'yahb, sent a letter to Qataris wherein he described the presence of several faithful communities, including Talun, which is a now an island of Bahrain.
 The philologist Al-Asmaʿi reported while discussing a figure named Ibn Yāmin, that the people of Yāmin were Christians in Bahrain.
 This accords with the Jewish or Christian etymology of their name, related to Hebrew Bīnyāmīn or Benjamin, "son of the right side."